Deeksha-kulal/image-processing/README.md

 ## Program 6:
 ## Program to create an image from 2D array
 ## description:
+## 2dArray:
-## 2dArray:two dimensional array is an array within an array.it is the type of array the position of an data element is refered by two indices instead of one.
+two dimensional array is an array within an array.it is the type of array the position of an data element is refered by two indices instead of one.
+## np.zeros():
-## np.zeros():it returns a new array of given shape and type with zeros
+it returns a new array of given shape and type with zeros

 import numpy as np
 from PIL import Image